AlexMeyer-Gohde/Linear-DSGE-with-Doubling/README.md

-Solving Linear DSGE Models with Bernoulli Methods
+Solving Linear DSGE Models with Structure Preserving Doubling Methods

 The directory structure is as follows: